hzeller/bant/README.md

    * Will remove dependencies if they provide headers that are not needed by the sources of a target.
-If you want to keep them linked, you need to declare them as `alwayslink` (libraries that are linked to targets but do _not_ provide any headerss are considered alwayslink implicitly).
+If you want to keep them linked, you need to declare them as `alwayslink` (libraries that are linked to targets but do _not_ provide any headers are considered alwayslink implicitly).
      (this is not really a caveat, it just emphasizes that it is important to properly declare the intent in BUILD files).